Essex (federal electoral district): History

-Essex was created in the British North America Act of 1867.
+Essex was created in the British North America Act 1867.
 It consisted of Essex County.
 It was abolished in 1882 when it was redistributed into Essex North and Essex South ridings.

 Essex was re-created in 1966 from Essex East, Essex South and Essex West.
 The new riding consisted initially of the Town of Essex, the Townships of Anderdon, Colchester North, Colchester South, Malden, Rochester, Sandwich South, Tilbury North and Tilbury West, and the southern parts of the Township of Sandwich West and the City of Windsor, and the southeastern part of the Township of Maidstone.
 The name of the electoral district was changed in 1972 to "Essex—Windsor".

 In 1976, the riding was re-defined to consist of the Townships of Anderdon, Colchester North, Maidstone, Malden, Rochester, Sandwich South, Sandwich West, Tilbury North and Tilbury West, including the Town of Essex, but excluding the Town of Tecumseh and the Village of St. Clair Beach, and the southeast part of the City of Windsor.

 In 1987, the riding was re-defined to consist of the southeastern part of the City of Windsor, the towns of Amherstburg, Belle River and Essex, and the townships of Anderdon, Maidstone, Malden, Rochester, Sandwich South, Sandwich West, Tilbury North and Tilbury West.

 Essex—Windsor was abolished in 1996 when it was re-distributed between a new "Essex" riding and Windsor West.
 The new Essex riding was created from parts of Essex—Windsor and Essex—Kent ridings.

 It consisted initially of Pelee Island and the County of Essex excluding the City of Windsor, the towns of Leamington and Tecumseh, the Village of St. Clair Beach and the Township of Mersea.
 In 2003, it was redefined to consist of the County of Essex excluding the City of Windsor and the towns of Leamington and Tecumseh.

 This riding lost territory to Chatham-Kent—Leamington during the 2012 electoral redistribution.
 Namely, Pelee Island and the eastern portion of the Town of Lakeshore.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: